LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 ## Canary?
 Release?
 Topaz Next maintains two long-term branches: `release` and `canary`. `release` is the default branch and contains changes that have been vetted and tested.
 Human error can always occur, but this is the most stable place to get code. `canary` ([origin](https://en.wiktionary.org/wiki/canary_in_a_coal_mine)) is based on `release`, but contains our `feature` branches and experimental content.
 It is for testing and is not guaranteed to be stable.
 Think of it as the "beta testing" branch.

+## Is there a GM command that does X?
+All available GM commands, with descriptions and the level of GM they require, can be found [here](https://github.com/topaz-next/topaz/tree/release/scripts/commands).

 ## When will feature X arrive?
 We practice [clean room engineering](https://en.wikipedia.org/wiki/Clean_room_design), which means we have to implement everything from scratch.
 As such, progress is slow.
 We are also trying to balance feature development, bugfixes, performance improvements, exploit resolution, code review, and testing.